kubedb/cli/docs/concepts/databases/elasticsearch.md

 ### spec.terminationPolicy

-You can control which resources KubeDB should keep or delete when you delete Elasticsearch crd through `spec.terminationPolicy`.
-KubeDB provides following three termination policies:
+`terminationPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Elasticsearch` crd or which resources KubeDB should keep or delete when you delete `Elasticsearch` crd.
+KubeDB provides following four termination policies:

+- DoNotTerminate
-- Pause
+- Pause (`Default`)
 - Delete
 - WipeOut

+When, `terminationPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `DoNotTerminate` feature.
+If admission webhook is enabled, `DoNotTerminate` prevents users from deleting the database as long as the `spec.terminationPolicy` is set to `DoNotTerminate`

 Following table show what KubeDB does when you delete Elasticsearch crd for different termination policies,